OlympusatDevelopment/react-filteredlist/example/src/market/readme.md

 Available item properties to the row.
 Also controls which props are visible by default or which are configurable in the column settings

-*`before` is a hook to transform the value (mostly for mapping) before rendering to the screen *`display` lets the datalist know that it should display that column on load.
-If it's false, it will not dipslay on load but will still be available to the column settings interface

 | Property | Type | Default | Possible Values | Description |
 |:---|:---|:---|:---|:---|
 | key | string | '' | | |